maoz-grossman/Chord-recognition/README.md

-As a final project in the "Machine Learning" course at the university, we tried to build a program that could decode chords from songs ,in wav file forma, using machine learning. namely, given a new chord, or some piece of music, the program will be able to identify the chords being played.
+As a final project in the "Machine Learning" course at the university, we tried to build a program that could decode chords from songs ,in wav file format,using machine learning. namely, given a new chord, or some piece of music, the program will be able to identify the chords being played.

 Because sound files are a function that depends on time and changes at any given moment,